 Some symptoms of PsA look very similar to rheumatoid arthritis (RA).
 Your doctor may test for antibodies to cyclic citrullinated peptides (anti-CCPs), also known as rheumatoid factor.
 The presence of rheumatoid factor in the blood means that the patient’s immune system is attacking the body, which can lead to inflammatory symptoms that are common in RA.2,3 Still, patients with PsA may also test positive for anti-CCP.4

-C-reactive protein and erythrocyte sedimentation rate
+Testing levels of C-reactive protein and erythrocyte sedimentation rate

 Your doctor may also test your blood to measure the level of c-reactive protein (CRP) or erythrocyte sedimentation rate (ESR)—the higher the level of CRP or ESR, the more inflammation in the body.
 CRP and ESR are only higher in about half of patients with PsA.
 These tests are also useful to predict the progression of disease.2,3